DannyBen/bashly/README.md

 version: 0.1.0

 # Specify an array of examples to show when using --help
+# Each example can have multiple lines.
 examples:
 - myscript download
 - myscript download --force

 # Specify an array of environment variables needed by your script
 # This is used purely for displaying in the help text (when using --help)
+# The help for each variable can have multiple lines.
 environment_variable:
   VARIABLE_NAME: Variable help text